Volunteer Days – Trail work at Rock Run Nature Preserve

 Meet at Rock Run Trailhead parking lot, directly across the street from Sandy Springs Campground (directions below)

 We will be focusing on benching work, cutting into the hillside to create a level walking surface for the trail, as the trail cuts along the contour of the hillside.
+We will also be carrying in tools and posts for trail signs.
 We will be using maddox and other trail tools to accomplish our task.
 These are very physically oriented work days.

 This is very physical and demanding work.
 No prior trail experience is necessary to participate, but experience is helpful.
 We will be swinging a maddox hoe into the hillside, and cutting through roots and rocks.
 We will work as a team to cut in the bench along the contour of the hill.
 You must be in good physical shape, and able to handle rough terrain, and physical work.
 We will provide basic training, and you will be working alongside others who can help guide you.
-We will be walking a mile to a mile and a half, depending on the progress of the trail.
+We will be walking a couple of miles throughout the day.

 What to Bring

 Bring a backpack filled with water, snacks, and a lunch.
 Wear sturdy shoes, and tough clothes for working with dirt and rocks.
 Bring a pair of leather gloves and safety glasses.
-Please bring a maddox, strong hoe, shovel or other trail working tools if you have one.
+Be sure to dress in layers and be prepared for the weather.
 There is a bathroom available for a small fee at the campground across the road if necessary.
 Please be sure to be respectful of their facilities and leave it as clean as you found it.

-Free Lodging available at the Arc’s Volunteer Headquarters.
+As available, there may be free lodging available at the Arc’s Volunteer Headquarters, the Highlands Nature Sanctuary, which is an hour and a half away from Rock Run.
 Please inquire when you register.
 You may also contact Sandy Springs Campground and make arrangements on your own, either for tent camping or rent an RV, with a two night minimum on the RVs.

 Rock Run Natural History